-Increase in recreational expense of \$232 thousand was due to increase in the number and magnitude of the events at Panther Island Pavilion.
+Increase in recreational expense of \$449 thousand was due to increase in the number and magnitude of the events at Panther Island Pavilion.

-Net Position
+• Net Position

-TRVA expended \$1 million on the White Settlement Bridge design and local street modifications, which results in a construction in progress balance.
-Once the design is completed, the asset will be contributed to the City of Fort Worth.
+TRVA transferred \$1.7 million for White Settlement Bridge design and local street modifications to Texas Department of Transportation, leading to a decrease in the construction in progress balance and consequently the net position.